hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Current Verification Evidence

-- Compiler C++ tests: 214/214 pass (655,289 assertions) after the current asymmetric-Conv and mapping-fixture changes.
+- Compiler C++ tests: 215/215 pass after the current asymmetric-Conv, constant-padding serialization, and mapping-fixture changes.
+The command generator now places nonzero Pad fill tensors in `ModelConstants`; padding DMAs no longer read an implicitly zeroed TCDM address.
 - A topology-derived MobileNet fixture selected from full-graph operators `Conv -> Depthwise -> Pointwise`, spatially cropped to 16x16, invokes in the TFLite reference interpreter and compiles to a 7,360-byte `.nai` package with